FAQ

 What is the average response time (latency) of the API for an identity verification?

-The expected average response time is 3 seconds, but this may vary depending on how the product is used (e.g., if liveness is used, if the API Key is synchronous or asynchronous, among others).
+The expected average response time is 3 seconds, but this may vary depending on how the product is used (e.g.: whether liveness is used, whether the API Key is synchronous or asynchronous, among others).

-What are the API returns from IDUnico for me to make decisions to approve or not a CPF/customer?
+What are the returns in the IDUnico API for me to make decisions to approve or not a CPF/customer?

-API returns will depend on your operation, which can have different IDCloud capabilities.
+The API returns will depend on your operation, which may have different IDCloud capabilities.
 The most common is to have Identity Verification + Risk Score.
 Considering the most common scenario, the API response will have the following fields:

-Yes, the IDCloud platform offers Serpro similarity feature, both via by Client and via by Unico.
+Yes, the IDCloud platform offers Serpro similarity resource, both via by Client and via by Unico.
 This functionality returns the Serpro similarity percentage, commonly used for payroll loan flows.

 Does Unico perform any automatic validation of captured documents?
 Like document forensics?

 No, currently Unico does not perform document forensics.
-Unico has the following technologies associated with the document capture and reuse capability:
+Unico has the following technologies associated with the capture and reuse of documents capability:

-Typification: we validate whether the layout of the sent document is the same as the one informed in the API;
+• Typification: we validate if the layout of the sent document is the same as the one informed in the API;

-OCR data extraction: we extract the document data in text format from the submitted image;
+• OCR data extraction: we extract document data in text format from the submitted image;

 What are the most common error returns in the IDUnico API?